 Our first immersive learning retreat sets the foundation for the year and prepares students for their small group international travel.
 Core Elements include:

 From the pristine trails and exquisite landscapes of the Himalayas to bustling Varanasi, one of the oldest cities in the world, the Indian subcontinent is a land infused with spiritual richness and cultural vibrancy.
-The journey includes learning service projects, community immersion in homestays, culture and language study experiences, and rich opportunities to learn about the diverse social and spiritual traditions of India and Nepal.
+The journey includes learning service projects, community immersion in homestays, culture and language study experiences, and rich opportunities to learn about the diverse social and spiritual traditions of this region.

-With abundant natural beauty in the lush volcanic highlands, the turquoise coastal waters, and everything in between, Central America is a land of rich cultural heritage.
-Travel in Guatemala in Costa Rica evokes wonder and curiosity through language immersion, community and family homestays, cultural exploration, adventure trekking, and environmental service.
+With abundant natural beauty in the lush volcanic highlands, the turquoise coastal waters, and everything in between, Latin America is a land of rich cultural heritage.
+Travel evokes wonder and curiosity through language immersion, community and family homestays, cultural exploration, adventure trekking, and environmental service.

 Our middle immersive learning retreat holistically integrates students’ learning from first semester and prepares students for their second semester internship.
 Core elements include: